great-expectations/great_expectations/docs/guides/connecting_to_your_data/how_to_choose_which_dataconnector_to_use.md

 Additional Notes
 ----------------

-- Additional examples and configurations for `ConfiguredAssetFilesystemDataConnectors` can be found here: [How to configure a ConfiguredAssetDataConnector](./how_to_configure_a_configuredassetdataconnector.md)
+- Additional examples and configurations for `ConfiguredAssetFilesystemDataConnector`s can be found here: [How to configure a ConfiguredAssetDataConnector](./how_to_configure_a_configuredassetdataconnector.md)
-- Additional examples and configurations for `InferredAssetFilesystemDataConnectors` can be found here: [How to configure an InferredAssetDataConnector](./how_to_configure_an_inferredassetdataconnector.md)
+- Additional examples and configurations for `InferredAssetFilesystemDataConnector`s can be found here: [How to configure an InferredAssetDataConnector](./how_to_configure_an_inferredassetdataconnector.md)
+- Additional examples and configurations for `RuntimeDataConnector`s can be found here: [How to configure a RuntimeDataConnector](./how_to_configure_a_runtimedataconnector.md)